anphxyz/anph-site/README.md

 I. Description

+This is a simple app using:

+- JWT to authenticate
+- SES to send mail
+- Report using Google Analytics API

-This is a simple app using JWT to authenticate and using SES to send mail by anph hosted at AWS server at https://anph.xyz
+created by `ANPH` and hosted on AWS server at https://anph.xyz

 II.
-Install
+Installation:

 1. Install pm2 to manage node application: